 Manteno is a somewhat small village located in the state of Illinois.
 With a population of 8,999 people and two constituent neighborhoods, Manteno is the 232nd largest community in Illinois.

-Manteno is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Manteno isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Manteno are a mix of both white- and blue-collar jobs.
 Overall, Manteno is a village of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Manteno who work in office and administrative support (19.66%), management occupations (18.07%), and sales jobs (8.24%).

 In terms of college education, Manteno is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 29.80% of adults in Manteno have a college degree.

 The per capita income in Manteno in 2010 was $29,356, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $117,424 for a family of four.
 However, Manteno contains both very wealthy and poor people as well.

 The people who call Manteno home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manteno residents report their race to be White, followed by Asian.
 Important ancestries of people in Manteno include Irish, Italian, Polish, and English.

 The most common language spoken in Manteno is English.
 Other important languages spoken here include Polish and Spanish.